 Song: High by Sir Sly is probably as close as I’ll get to a song that feels like me.

-There’s an element to it about getting high (and your girl is unashamed to be a bit of stoner,) but the bigger picture of the song is about trying to rise above negativity.
+There’s an element to it about getting high (and your girl is an unashamed stoner,) but the bigger picture of the song is about trying to rise above negativity.
 Finding love and sending love and trying to appreciate your good fortune to just be alive and have whatever it is you have.
 That is definitely a way I try to live my life.
 I don’t let things get me down, or I work on it if they are.
 I’m always looking for a silver lining or a fix to the problem.
-I don’t like to dwell, I don’t like to stew.
-I don’t let anxieties or fears hold me back.
+I don’t like to dwell, I don’t like to stew, though that can be natural inclinations for me.
+I don’t let anxieties or fears hold me back even if I have them.
 I jump into everything with both feet if it feels like the right thing to do.